Complete Guide to Urban Gardening for Beginners

 1. Overwatering: One of the main causes of plant death

-2. Lack of drainage: Make sure your pots have holes
+2. Poor drainage: Make sure your pots have drainage holes

-3. Inadequate location: Know the light needs of each plant
+3. Wrong location: Understand the light needs of each plant

 4. Overcrowding: Respect the space each plant needs to grow

-You don’t need to invest a lot of money.
-With these basic tools you can begin:
+You do not need to spend a lot of money.
+These basic tools are enough to begin:

 • Pruning scissors